-- Nuts: Candied or plain pecans, honey-roasted peanuts, toasted almonds or walnuts
+- Nuts: Candied or plain pecans, honey-roasted peanuts, toasted almonds, hazelnuts, or walnuts.

-- Candy: Sliced peanut butter cups, broken up toffee, peanut or plain M&Ms
+- Candy: Sliced peanut butter cups, toffee pieces, peanut or plain candy.

-- More chocolate: Chopped up pieces of Andes mint chocolate, or drizzled melted chocolate in a contrasting color
+- More chocolate: Chopped mint or drizzled melted chocolate in a contrasting color.

 More Reasons to Love Chocolate Bark